xini/silverstripe-section-io/docs/en/index.md

 Unfortunately the section.io API doesn't allow any auth method other than username and password.
 You can create a seperate user for your API calls, but that user would still have the same permissions as your main account.
 I have requested the introduction of something similar to deploy keys.
 (Status 03/2016)

-To configure different behaviour for different environments please use the default SS config options for [environment specific settings] (https://docs.silverstripe.org/en/3.3/developer_guides/configuration/configuration/#exclusionary-rules) or your mysite/_config.php file to set the config for a specific environment only.
+To configure different behaviour for different environments please use the default SS config options for [environment specific settings] (https://docs.silverstripe.org/en/4/developer_guides/configuration/configuration/#exclusionary-rules) to set the config for a specific environment only.

 If one of the settings is missing for an environment, the API will not be called and a warning will be logged.